ideaflare/embark/README.md

 The intent of embark is to stay clean, simple and minimal, without compromising speed, consistency and concurrency.
 Extra features like database replication, backup, user rights, etc.. will be done in another project ([voyage](http://example.todo/), coming soon!) so that the core embark itself will remain crisp and friendly :)

 If you want to save data over a network then download and run the server from [here](http://example.todo/).
-If you prefer to know the running code, feel free to download and compile the code - it will only take a minute.
+If you prefer to know the running code, feel free to download and compile - it will only take a minute.

 Sample usage:
 ```csharp